sparkflows/sparkflows-docs/docs/rest-api-token/restapi-postman.rst

 Using Grant type - Authorization code
 -------------------------------------

-The Authorization Code grant type is used by confidential and public clients to exchange an authorization code for an access token.
+The Authorization Code grant type is used to exchange an authorization code for an access token.

 Get the access token